mbborromeo/tmdb-fav-movie-list/README.md

 Check format and auto-fix issues:
 `npm run format`

-## Deploying to GitHub Pages manually
+## Deploying to GitHub Pages

+### Automatic deploy - using GitHub Actions

+Set the GitHub Pages settings to:
+GitHub > Settings > Pages > Source: 'GitHub Actions'

+Push the feature branch to origin.

+In GitHub, create a merge request onto the 'main' branch.

+GitHub will automatically deploy the GitHug Pages site.

+Go to GitHub > Actions, to see the status of the deployment.

+### Manual deploy - from a branch

+Set the GitHub Pages settings to:
+GitHub > Settings > Pages > Source: 'Deploy from a branch'

-Generate the published files to 'dist' folder by running command:
+Locally, on the feature branch, generate the published/static files to the 'docs' folder by running command:
 `npm run build`

-Move the 'dist' folder to 'docs'.
+Then, commit these files to the feature branch.

+Push the feature branch onto origin.

+In GitHub, create a merge request onto the 'main' branch.

+GitHub will automatically deploy the GitHug Pages site.

+Go to GitHub > Actions, to see the status of the deployment.

-Inside the 'docs' folder, copy & paste the index.html file and rename it to 404.html.
-This workaround makes the single-page app routing work on GitHub Pages server for 'deep links', ie. when links are opened in a new tab or a page is refreshed.
+(Note: Inside the static build 'docs' folder, I'm copying and pasting the index.html file and renaming it to 404.html.
+This workaround makes the single-page app routing work on GitHub Pages server for 'deep links', ie. when links are opened in a new tab or a page is refreshed.)

 ## Dependencies